pfnet-research/BMI219-2017-ProteinFolding/commentary.md

 ```
 where `eta` is a hyper parameter that determines the amount of regularization.

-It is equivalent to online L2 regularization.

 In Chainer, we can realize weight decay as a [`WeightDecay`](http://docs.chainer.org/en/stable/reference/core/optimizer.html?highlight=WeightDecay#chainer.optimizer.WeightDecay)
 hook to optimizers.

-The hook is any callable that takes the hooked optimizer in its `__call__` method.

-We apply weight decay, following the original paper [1].
+Following the original paper, we apply weight decay.

 ```python
 optimizer.add_hook(WeightDecay(1e-3))
 ```

 ## TestEvaluator